ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/wednesday/alignment.md

 ---

-**2\.** Now, let's make an alignment directory and link all of our sickle paired-end files (we are not going to use the singletons) into the directory:

-    cd ~/rnaseq_example
-    mkdir 03-alignment
-    cd 03-alignment
-    ln -s ../01-Trimming/*sickle.R*.fastq .

-We are going to use an aligner called 'STAR' to align the data, but in order to use star we need to index the genome for star.
+**2\.** We are going to use an aligner called 'STAR' to align the data, but in order to use star we need to index the genome for star.
 So go back to your ref directory and let's do the indexing (**Note that the STAR command below has been put on multiple lines for readability**).
 We specify 4 threads, the output directory, the fasta file for the genome, the annotation file (GTF), and the overhang parameter, which is calculated by subtracting 1 from the read length.

     cd ../ref
     module load star
     mkdir star_index

+Now, generate the index:

     STAR --runThreadN 4 \
     --runMode genomeGenerate \
     --genomeDir star_index \